Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 2. 📁 Configuring Folder Redirection for Documents

 Redirecting the Documents folder to a shared network location allows for centralized access and backup.

-This setting is applied through GPO under Folder Redirection > Documents.
+This setting is applied through GPO under:

+  📁 `Folder Redirection > Documents`

 📸 Configuring Folder Redirection for Documents